 The bill’s titles are written by its sponsor.

 Sponsor.
 Representative for Florida's 6th congressional district.
 Republican.

 Last Updated: Dec 1, 2015

 Length: 7 pages

-This bill was introduced on December 1, 2015, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 1, 2015, in a previous session of Congress, but it did not receive a vote.